riscv-admin/uarch-side-channels/TGs_init/security_domains/Secdom_init.md

 Our initial production objectives include:

 1. a small ISA extension.
-2. Security guide: defining threat models, developing rationale, etc. -> intended for security engineers.
+2. a security guide: defining threat models, developing rationale, etc. -> intended for security engineers.
 3. An implementation guide, focusing on the principles of microarchitecture design that enable protection against covert channels. -> intended for hardware engineers.
 4. A proof-of-concept implementation.
 5. A test strategy guide, including a test suite for common covert channels.